 Even though it's not against the specification of the

-link element, the general consensus is not to use relative URLs when defining the
+link element, the general consensus is: don't use relative URLs when defining the

 hreflang attribute.
 Relative URLs are more likely to be interpreted incorrectly by search engines.
 The same best practice applies to other uses of the

-link element: canonical URL, pagination attributes, AMP and the mobile attribute.
+link element: the canonical URL, pagination attributes, AMP, and the mobile attribute.

-Multilingual websites aren’t just about content translations.
-They are about offering a fully localized experience including cultural references, currencies, timezones and whatever else makes sense for your local audience.
+Multilingual websites aren't just about content translations.
+They're about offering a fully localized experience including cultural references, currencies, time zones, and whatever else makes sense for your local audiences.

-hreflang attribute through only one method.
-So for instance, don't combine implementing it in the HTML and in the XML sitemap because this can easily lead to sending mixed signals when you make a mistake or there's a bug.
+hreflang attribute using one method only.
+So for instance, don't combine implementing it in the HTML and in the XML sitemap, because this can easily lead to sending mixed signals when you make a mistake or when there's a bug.

 It's a common misconception that the

 hreflang attribute will prevent duplicate content.
-If you're targeting the British English, American English and Canadian English audiences with the same content and proper
+Even if you're targeting the British English, American English, and Canadian English audiences with the same content and proper

 Often, you'll see that search engines will still consolidate copies of pages.

 What you can do about this?
 Re-write the content base, taking into account differences in word choice (personalization for the US market, and personalisation for the British market for instance) and localization, as discussed in the previous section.